 Bookings are not essential, and if just showing up on the day you can choose from a half hour session (JPY 1,200 per person) or an hour (JPY 2,200 per person).
 One drink is included.
 You can add on a “snack” (live, wriggling mealworms) for the hedgehogs for JPY 500 per serving.
 While a little pricey, I do recommend it as the hedgehogs really enjoy it.

-While you can easily walk there from any of the Shinjuku Stations, the one on the Seibu Shinjuku Line is the closest.
+HAGU Cafe is easily accessible from any of the Shinjuku Stations, but the one on the Seibu Shinjuku Line is the closest.

 Address: 新宿区歌舞伎町1-27-3 KKビル 4F